jbfavre/trafficserver/doc/admin-guide/plugins/header_rewrite.en.rst

     cond %{GEO:<part>} <operand>

 Perform a GeoIP lookup of the client-IP, using a 3rd party library and DB.
-Currently the MaxMind GeoIP and MaxMindDB APIs are supported.
+Currently only the MaxMind GeoIP API is supported.
 The default is to do a Country lookup, but the following qualifiers are supported::

     %{GEO:COUNTRY}      The country code (e.g. "US")